Cemeteries service performance

 We plant out and maintain soil borders and flower/shrub beds as required, including weeding, feeding and pruning.

-A breakdown of customer contacts including service compliments during the third quarter for year 2015/2016 shows the undernoted figures:
+A breakdown of customer contacts including service compliments during the fourth quarter for year 2015/2016 shows the undernoted figures:

 - There were fifty four general cemeteries enquiries

 - 100% of complaints were resolved within 20 working days

-Our Service Standard dictates that 90% of lair certificates should be issued within 28 days and an analysis for the third quarter for year 2015/2016 is shown below.
+Our Service Standard dictates that 90% of lair certificates should be issued within 28 days and an analysis for the fourth quarter for year 2015/2016 is shown below.

 - A total number of 225 lair certificates were issued